goshops-com/StormiDB/README.md

 # StormiDB

-StormiDB is a lightweight, document-oriented database library that uses cloud object storage (Azure Blob Storage and S3-compatible) as its backend.
-It's designed for simplicity, scalability, and resilience.
+StormiDB is a flexible and efficient NoSQL database library that uses Azure Blob Storage as its backend.
+It provides a simple interface for performing CRUD operations, creating indexes, and querying data.

-## Why StormiDB?
+## Features

-StormiDB isn't trying to replace MongoDB or other full-featured NoSQL databases.
-Instead, it offers a simpler alternative for projects that:

-- Need a document store with basic querying capabilities
-- Want to leverage the scalability and durability of cloud object storage
-- Prefer a simpler architecture with fewer moving parts

-By relying solely on object storage, StormiDB makes your data architecture simpler and inherits the scalability and resilience characteristics of major cloud providers.
+- CRUD operations (Create, Read, Update, Delete)
+- Indexing support (including compound, date, and default indexes)
+- Querying with support for various operators
+- Automatic ID generation using ULID
+- Concurrency control with optimistic locking
+- Pagination support

 ## Installation